The discrete flow category: structure and computation: p-categories

 \begin{definition} Let $C$ be a p-category.
 The \emph{double nerve} of $C$, denoted $\DN C$, is the bisimplicial set $\N \circ (\NN C)$.
 The \emph{classifying space} of $C$ is the geometric realization of the double nerve, i.e., $|\DN C|$. \end{definition}

-Note that in \cite{Bullejos} and \cite{Carrasco}, the intermediate simplicial category $\NN C$ ($\underline{\text{N}} C$ in their papers) is defined differently; there, the $n$--simplices are horizontal compositions, not vertical compositions.
-The double nerve, however, is the same in both definitions, except that the indices in the bisimplicial set are swapped.
+Note that in \cite{Bullejos} and \cite{Carrasco}, the intermediate simplicial category $\NN C$ ($\underline{\text{N}} C$ in their papers) is defined differently from here; there, the $n$--simplices are horizontal compositions, not vertical compositions.
+This does not matter for our purposes however, as we only work with the double nerve.
+The double nerve is the same in both definitions, except that the indices in the bisimplicial set are swapped.